jijoel/web-development-notes/git.md

     git rebase -p origin/dev                rebases the current branch to origin/dev (it could have been origin/master, or something else)

+To squash multiple commits in a feature branch into a single commit, reset the feature branch changes in the master and commit everything again:

+    git checkout master
+    git fetch       # this may be necessary (depending on your git config) to receive updates on origin/master git pull

+    # Merge the feature branch into the master branch.
+    git merge feature_branch

+    # Reset the master branch to origin's state.
+    git reset origin/master

+    # Git now considers all changes as unstaged changes.
+    # We can add these changes as one commit.
+    # Adding . will also add untracked files.
+    git add --all
+    git commit

+    git branch -d feature_branch

+NOTE: Only do this with feature branches you intend to delete.
+After merging, you will not be able to work on that branch any more.

 Forks and upstream changes <a name="forks" />
 ---------------------------------------------